babel/babel/packages/babel-preset-env/README.md

 You can also configure it to only include the polyfills and transforms needed for the browsers you support.
 Compiling only what's needed can make your bundles smaller and your life easier.

-If you want to specify own target browsers, we recommend to use [`.browserslistrc`](https://github.com/browserslist/browserslist) config.
-This config is used by many tools including Autoprefixer.
+If you want to specify own target browsers, we recommend to target specific browsers, we recommend using a [`.browserslistrc`](https://github.com/browserslist/browserslist) config, which is also used by many tools including Autoprefixer.

-This example only includes the polyfills and code transforms needed for coverage of users > 0.25%, ignoring browsers without security updates like IE Internet Explorer 10 and BlackBerry.
+For example, to only include polyfills and code transforms needed for users whose browsers have >0.25% market share (ignoring browsers without security updates like IE 10 and BlackBerry):

 ```
 > 0.25%